-Val Cenis fishing course
+Val Cenis Course

-Discover the Val Cenis fishing trail.
+Discover the Val Cenis trail.

-Anglers must have a valid fishing permit issued by an AAPPMA and a Gaule de Val Cenis card (private fishing).
+Anglers must have a valid fishing permit issued by an AAPPMA and a Gaule de Val Cenis (private fishing).

 Description